-- Bachoco is a value stock, trading under book value and with a P/E ratio just under 12x
+- Bachoco is a value stock, trading under book value and with a P/E ratio of just under 12x.

 Source: Investor Presentation